jwalden/vulture-replication/README.md

 This project makes use of Python 2.7, although Python 3.4+ should work as well.
 You can either use Anaconda or set up a virtual environment.

 ### Using virtualenv
-1. Create a virtual environment and activate it:
+First, create a virtual environment and activate it:

 **Python 2.7:**
 ```